We are earth-lovers with a deep desire to be of service in the work of re-connection.

 Katie Baptist, LCSW, is an ecotherapist, naturalist, writer, and rite-of-passage guide.
 She is passionate about preserving wild nature; both human and otherwise.
 Katie holds a master’s degree in women’s spirituality and is devoted to healing through embodied, earth-based practices for reconnecting to ourselves, each other, and the planet.
 Her psychotherapy practice, Heart Story, is located in midtown Sacramento.
 Email:email@example.com

 Ryan Van Lenning, M.A., is an inner and outer wilderness guide and poet/writer.
-Certified as an ecotherapist through the Earthbody Institute and an Adventure Out Guide, he is passionate about facilitating authentic re-connections with nature and our deepest selves to assist in the work of repairing broken belonging.
-His debut collection of poetry, Re-Membering: Poems of Earth & Soul, comes out in September.
-He also has published work in Earth Island Journal, Deep Time: The Journal of the Work That Reconnects, Terrain Magazine, Elephant Journal, various poetry journals, and the forthcoming book A Walk with Nature: Poetic Encounters that Nourish the Soul.
-He splits his time between the rich redwood forest of the East Bay hills, the wild oaks & coyote along the American River, the alders and otters along the Mud River, and the lodgepole pines of the Sierra mountains.
+Certified as an ecotherapist through the Earthbody Institute, he is passionate about facilitating re-connections with wild nature and our most authentic selves to assist in the work of repairing broken belonging.
+He is the author of Re-Membering: Poems of Earth & Soul, and High-Cooing Through the Seasons: Haiku From the Forest.
+He is the 2019 winner of the Jodi Stultz Poetry Award by Toyon Literary Magazine and has published work in Earth Island Journal, Deep Time: The Journal of the Work That Reconnects, Terrain Magazine, Elephant Journal, various poetry journals, and the forthcoming book A Walk with Nature: Poetic Encounters that Nourish the Soul.
+He splits his time between the rich redwood forest of the East Bay hills, the wild oaks & coyote along the American River, the alders and otters along the Mad River, and the lodgepole pines of the Sierra mountains.
 Email: firstname.lastname@example.org